cstein/qfitlib/README.md

 ## Basic usage

+Basic usage is carried out through the `qfit` module which you can include in your own project using invoking

+    use qfit

-Basic usage is carried out through the `qfit` module where if given a set of atomic coordinates `R` and atomic nuclear charges `Z` the workflow is as follows
+Then, given a set of atomic coordinates `R` and atomic nuclear charges `Z` the workflow to determine the set of potential derived charges is as follows

     call qfit_initialize( R, Z )